 - Choose from one of their special stuffing recipes designed for use with their spice mix

 - Can also be used for chicken, or their delicious flatbread recipe.

 What People are Saying

-“They’re a really nice shortcut for helping me make some delicious food, including deep-fried turkey.
+“They’re a really nice shortcut for helping me make some delicious food, including turkey.
 I use mine for a ton of stuff besides just poultry and stuffing.”

 “They seem a bit expensive, but keep in mind that you’re getting two jars of them.
 And the results?
 Totally worth it.
-I used mine for deep fried turkey and my family couldn’t get enough of it.
+I used mine for fried turkey and my family couldn’t get enough of it.
 I’ll be back next year!”

 Where to Buy Victoria Taylor’s Turkey Rub

 We LOVE how simple this fried turkey rub recipe is from the Wooden Skillet.
 It quite literally just needs two ingredients and will take you a couple of minutes to pull together.
 It may be just what you need on that busy Thanksgiving or Christmas day to keep your sanity!

 They recommend frying your turkey in peanut oil.
 Then, once it’s done (according to the internal temperature as checked by a meat thermometer), take it out and let it rest for 30 minutes.
 During that time, slather the outside with 1 stick melted butter, with 2-3 teaspoons of salt mixed in.

 We’d also recommend adding a few sprinkles of fresh ground pepper.
 Because, what’s salt without pepper?
 Are we right?